rbilchak/CV/Readme.md

 ----
 <p align="center">
 Rachel Bilchak is an Archaeologist at Rincon Consultants, Inc. with more than 4 years of cultural resources management experience in California.
 Ms. Bilchak received her Bachelor’s of the Arts in Anthropology from University of California San Diego in 2017.
 Ms. Bilchak has served as lab and collections manager and has worked extensively in Southern California since 2016, conducting several Phase I surveys, Phase II testing projects, and Phase III data recovery projects in compliance with Section 106 of the National Historic Preservation Act, the National Environmental Policy Act, and the California Environmental Quality Act as they pertain to cultural resources.
-She is also very active in the San Diego Archaeology community by serving as President of the San Diego County Archaeological Society.
+She is also very active in the San Diego Archaeology community by serving as on the board of the San Diego County Archaeological Society for four years.

 -----